alexanderthclark/FreeRide/README.md

 # Intro-Microeconomics

-This is a module for creating linear supply and demand curves and doing 101-style analysis and graphing.
+This is a module for creating linear supply and demand curves, among other Econ 101-inspired objects, and doing analysis and graphing.

 There are likely some bugs and surely inelegant code.
 Producer surplus isn't calculated correctly for supply curves with a positive q-intercept.
 The equilibrium solver fails in poorly behaved cases.
 Namely, it can return negative equilibrium quantities.
 Edge cases like perfectly elastic or inelastic curves are not well accounted for.